 Near-Field Effects

-White sturgeon spawning, and early life stages potentially vulnerable to entrainment and other near-field effects occurs downstream of the Red Bluff and Hamilton City intakes, as described in Appendix 11A and as reflected in the overview of flow tolerance limitations by location (see Figure sturg_verhille in the analysis for green sturgeon).
-Near-field effects associated with the Red Bluff and Hamilton City intakes are not expected to occur as a result of operations of the alternatives.
+White sturgeon spawning, and early life stages potentially vulnerable to entrainment and other near-field effects occurs downstream of the Red Bluff and Hamilton City intakes, as described in Appendix 11A and as reflected in the overview of flow tolerance limitations by location (Figure 11-23 in the analysis for green sturgeon).
+Near-field effects associated with the Red Bluff and Hamilton City intakes are not expected to occur as a result of operations of Alternatives 1, 2, and 3.

 Far-Field Effects